Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Explicit solution for two players

 Note that under {\bf B1-B3}, the Pareto-optimal policy is no longer unique with fixed $L_1=L_2=\frac{1}{2}$.
 For instance, when $K_1=K_2=K$, the following control yields another Pareto-optimal policy with the same value function defined in \eqref{single-solution}:

-\end{remark} \begin{remark} According to the Pareto-optimal policy, the optimally controlled dynamics $X_t^ {1*}$ and $X_t^{2*}$ are such that $\mathbb{P}(\|X_t^{1*}-X_t^{2*}\| \leq c_1, \forall t \ge 0)=1$.
-This suggests that there should be mechanism, such as `trimming', to maintain the dispersion of rates within a certain range.
-In addition, this solution form indicates that it is socially optimal for the more efficient bank (i.e., the one with the lower cost of control) to take the lead in lending rate adjustment.
-Consequently, the other bank is a free rider in the game.
+\end{remark} \begin{remark}{\em Under the Pareto-optimal policy, the controlled dynamics $X_t^ {1*}$ and $X_t^{2*}$ are such that $\mathbb{P}(\|X_t^{1*}-X_t^{2*}\| \leq c_1, \forall t \ge 0)=1$.
+This suggests that there should be a mechanism, such as `trimming', to maintain the dispersion of rates within a certain range.
+In addition, this solution form indicates that it is socially optimal for the more efficient bank (i.e., the one with the lower cost of adjustment) to take the lead in lending rate adjustment.
+The other banks then become `free riders'. } \end{remark} \begin{proof} First let us prove the case when $K_1>K_2$.
+By Lemma \ref{lemma:equivalence}, it is sufficient to focus on the single-agent problem \eqref{single-game2}-\eqref{both-dynamic-reduce} with $y=x^1-x^2$.
+Following the standard analysis \citep{BSW1980,karatzas1982}, the HJB equation for the one-dimensional control problem follows \eqref{single-game2}-\eqref{both-dynamic-reduce} is